 The influence of the twist ratio (Y) is investigated while the tape thickness remains constant at 0.5 mm.
 Figures 8 to 10 illustrate how the twist ratio affects the Nusselt number, friction factor, and thermal performance factor.
 In addition, the Nusselt number and friction factor figures for a simple tube without twisted tape are shown.
 These values are derived using the Dittus-Boelter and Darcy-Weisbach equations, respectively, and are denoted as "correlation" in Figures 8-13.

-Fig. 8.
-Variation of the Nusselt number with the twist ratio ($\delta = 0.5 \text{ mm}$)
+the twist ratio ($\delta = 0.5$ mm)